net-lisias-kspu/ShipManifest/Home.md

 **Source code (and previous releases):**   http://github.com/PapaJoesSoup/ShipManifest

 **Mod Compatibility:**
 Ship Manifest is Mod independent.
 No other mods are required to use SM.
-However, SM is compatible with and can take advantage of the following mods:
+SM is compatible with and will not conflict with all known mods.
+However, SM has been codded specifically to support and can take advantage of the following mods:
 - [Toolbar](http://forum.kerbalspaceprogram.com/threads/60863), by blizzy78.
 This plugin is an alternative for and can be used in addition to the stock toolbar.
 - [Connected Living Spaces (CLS)](http://forum.kerbalspaceprogram.com/threads/70161), by codepoet.
 This plugin provides the player with graphical information on livable spaces in a ship.
 It shows you where you could go internally on your ship.
 - [Remote Tech 2](http://forum.kerbalspaceprogram.com/threads/83305).
 RemoteTech is a modification which overhauls the unmanned space program.
 It does this by requiring unmanned vessels have a connection to Kerbal Space Center (KSC) to be able to be controlled.
 This adds a new layer of difficulty that compensates for the lack of live crew members.